saschalev/breezeid/readme.md

   <img src="https://img.shields.io/badge/support%20me%20on-ko--fi-pink?logo=ko-fi&logoColor=pink&logoWidth=20&style=for-the-badge"/>
 </a>

+> **Note:** This is a fork of [Breeze ID](https://github.com/tzwel/breezeid) that adds **browser compatibility**.
+The original package only worked in Node.js environments.
+This fork automatically detects the environment and uses the Web Crypto API (`crypto.getRandomValues()`) in browsers and Web Workers, while maintaining full compatibility with Node.js using `crypto.randomBytes()`.
+Works seamlessly in both browser and Node.js environments!

 Breeze ID is a library that generates unique IDs of any length meant to be easily communicated via speech, that contain no profanities and consist of unambigous characters that can be read easily.
 Breeze ID's goal is to eliminate human error and still be cryptographically secure.

 Breeze ID is best used wherever your IDs: